-Using extrinsic rewards to boost up a desired behaviour that’s driven internally is a dangerous situation.
+Using extrinsic rewards to boost a desired behavior that’s driven internally is a dangerous situation.

-Overjustification effect (motivation crowding theory) is the reason people who enjoy doing stuff for the fun of it, stop enjoying the same thing once they get paid for it.
+Over-justification effect (motivation crowding theory) is why people who enjoy doing stuff for fun stop enjoying the same thing once they get paid for it.

-If you think yourself lucky getting a job where you’ll be pursuing your passion and get paid a lot of money and other perks for it, you may be actually in danger of losing that sense of enjoyment and fulfillment.
+If you think yourself lucky to get a job where you’ll pursue your passion and get paid a lot of money and other perks, you may be in danger of losing that sense of enjoyment and fulfillment.

-Be mindful how your motivation works and keep an eye on your extrinsic rewards so that they don’t overpower your internally driven joy.
+Be mindful of how your motivation works and monitor your extrinsic rewards, so they don’t overpower your internally driven joy.

 Motivation fluctuates and changes, sometimes irrespective of what we do or don’t do with it.

-But with a better understanding of how, when and why different types of motivation work and other not, you’re prepared for your next battle.
+But with a better understanding of how, when, and why different motivations work, you’re prepared for your next battle.

 Now, you know how it works, so make it always work for you.